WhiteRabbitSystems/terraform-provider-stripe/docs/resources/customer.md

 - `discount_coupon_metadata` (Map of String) Set of [key-value pairs](https://stripe.com/docs/api/metadata) that you can attach to an object.
 This can be useful for storing additional information about the object in a structured format.
 - `discount_coupon_name` (String) Name of the coupon displayed to customers on for instance invoices or receipts.
 - `discount_coupon_object` (String) String representing the object's type.
 Objects of the same type share the same value.
 - `discount_coupon_percent_off` (Number) Percent that will be taken off the subtotal of any invoices for this customer for the duration of the coupon.
-For example, a coupon with percent_off of 50 will make a %s100 invoice %s50 instead.
+For example, a coupon with percent_off of 50 will make a $ (or local equivalent)100 invoice $ (or local equivalent)50 instead.
 - `discount_coupon_redeem_by` (Number) Date after which the coupon can no longer be redeemed.
 - `discount_coupon_times_redeemed` (Number) Number of times this coupon has been applied to a customer.
 - `discount_coupon_valid` (Boolean) Taking account of the above properties, whether this coupon can still be applied to a customer.